rafay-47/sports-pass-app-backend/TRAINER_PROFILE_API.md

 ### 7. Verify Trainer Profile
 **POST** `/trainer-profiles/{trainer_profile_id}/verify`

-Verifies a trainer profile.
+Verifies a trainer profile and sets the user's `is_trainer` status to `true`.
 Only admins and owners can verify profiles.

 #### Response:
 ```json